 BILL NUMBER/SHORT TITLE: HB 182 - Revise Laws on Domestic & Child Abuse [Ed.
-1]

-§ 14-318.4.
+1] STATUTE § 14-318.4.
 Child abuse a felony.

-Subsection (a4):

-- 1. is a parent or any other person providing care to or supervision of a child less than 16 years of age - 2. for the purpose of causing fear, emotional injury, or deriving sexual gratification, - 3. intentionally and routinely - a. inflicts physical injury on that child and - b. deprives that child of necessary food, clothing, shelter, or proper physical care.

-The Sentencing Commission classified offenses which reasonably tend to result or do result in serious debilitating long-term personal injury as Class B felonies.
+DESCRIPTION Subsection (a4): A person who is a parent or any other person providing care to or supervision of a child less than 16 years or age for the purpose of causing fear, emotional injury, or deriving sexual gratification, intentionally and routinely a. inflicts physical injury on that child andb. deprives that child of necessary food, clothing, shelter, or proper physical care.
+PROPOSED OFFENSE CLASS Class B2 felony.
+ANALYSIS The Sentencing Commission classified offenses which reasonably tend to result or do result in serious debilitating long-term personal injury as Class B felonies.
 This offense inflicts "physical injury" which is not defined in the statute.
 Child abuse inflicting serious bodily injury is a Class B2 felony.
 (G.S.
 14-318.4(a3)) Child abuse inflicting serious injury is a Class D felony.
 (G.S.
-14-318.4(a))
+14-318.4(a)) FINDINGS Bill is consistent with the Offense Classification Criteria.
+Bill is inconsistent with the Offense Classification Criteria.
+Offense Classification Criteria are not applicable.

+A finding that a bill is either consistent or inconsistent with the Sentencing Commission's Offense Classification Criteria does not imply either support for or opposition to the bill itself.